 Don't worry about the score- As a word of caution, many new exercise athletes get fixated on comparing their scores to others.
 Whether that be your max bench press, your 5K run time or how fast you can do a workout.
 While healthy competition can be a great tool for adherence and enjoyment, it should never consume your decision-making process.
 I certainly have my 'fitness frienemies', buddies who push me, chirp me a little and keep me motivated.
 But I never make the wrong training decision based on beating someone else's score that day.
 Tracking may be the key to success, but the process is about being better than the person you were yesterday, not the other person in the gym.

 Nutrition is Key to Looking Good Naked- I wish this wasn't so true, but body composition depends heavily on; what, when and how you eat.
-Everyone would like to bring the sexy back this Christmas, but leaning one eggnog and gingerbread is nearly impossible.
+Everyone knows someone who eats whatever they want and is shredded.
+The truth is people with that kind of lucky genetics are the exception to the rule, not a great example.
 Nutrition has to be one of the most debated topics; keto, vegan, carb cycling, macros.... the list goes on.
 This certainly could be the topic for multiple articles, but I want to give you some hard truths to start with.

 Here is a great infographic to print and put on the fridge https://www.groundworx.fit/testimonial-blog/nutrition-poster